A devaluation means there is a fall in the value of a currency. The main effects are:

 This shows the devaluations in the value of the Pound in 1992, 2009 and 2016.

 Effects of a devaluation

 1. Exports cheaper.
 A devaluation of the exchange rate will make exports more competitive and appear cheaper to foreigners.
 This will increase demand for exports.
 Also, after a devaluation, UK assets become more attractive; for example, a devaluation in the Pound can make UK property appear cheaper to foreigners.

 2. Imports more expensive.
 A devaluation means imports, such as petrol, food and raw materials will become more expensive.
-This will reduce demand for imports.
+This will reduce the demand for imports.
 It may also encourage British tourists to take a holiday in the UK, rather than the US – which now appears more expensive.

 3. Increased aggregate demand (AD).
 A devaluation could cause higher economic growth.
 Part of AD is (X-M) therefore higher exports and lower imports should increase AD (assuming demand is relatively elastic).
-Higher AD is likely to cause higher Real GDP and inflation.
+In normal circumstances, higher AD is likely to cause higher real GDP and inflation.

 - AD is increasing causing demand pull inflation

 - With exports becoming cheaper, manufacturers may have less incentive to cut costs and become more efficient.
 Therefore over time, costs may increase.

 5. Improvement in the current account.
 With exports more competitive and imports more expensive, we should see higher exports and lower imports, which will reduce the current account deficit.
 In 2016, the UK had a near record current account deficit, so a devaluation is necessary to reduce the size of the deficit.